-on images from digital cameras and scanners
+on images from digital cameras

 If you want to download a freeware graphics program that can reduce your file size a little and do a few other things, but still isn't all that great (it's free, after all), try downloading XNView.